zouppa/qpi/README.md

 [![N|Solid](https://github.ibm.com/qpi/qpi/blob/master/misc/down.png)](https://ibm.box.com/s/ovs9cy4r1t6r3o0fj63yycz6h8xt23yc)

-QPi is an implementation of the Qiskit platform meant to facilitate learning by visualising the Bloch Sphere from different views.
+QPi is an implementation of the Qiskit platform meant to facilitate learning by visualising the Qsphere from different views.

 To build a QPi you will need: